Soy milk vs. regular milk and skim milk. Which is the better choice?

 A full cup of soy milk served provides 100 calories if the soy milk is unsweetened.
-However check the labelling carefully sweetened soy milk such chocolate soy milk may contain over 150 calories per cup.
-That’s about two Oreo cookies or half a hand full of rice.
+However, check the labeling carefully, sweetened soy milk such as chocolate soy milk may contain over 150 calories per cup.
+Or about two Oreo cookies or half a hand full of rice.
 Therefore sweetened soy milk may not be as healthy as you think.

 Also, a full cup of soy milk contains about 8 grams of carbohydrates and approximately 7 grams of protein.
-However, the number of calories, carbohydrates and protein is comparable to regular cow’s milk.
+However, the number of carbohydrates, protein, and calories is comparable to regular cow’s milk.
 Also, soy milk contains 4 grams of fats and 0.5 grams of saturated fats.
-Are you lactose intolerance or vegetarian?
-Soy milk could could provide a vegetarian alternative to traditional dairy milk. (do Amaral Santos, da Silva Libeck & Schwan, 2014).
+Are you lactose intolerant or vegetarian?
+Soy milk could provide a vegan alternative to traditional dairy milk. (do Amaral Santos, da Silva Libeck & Schwan, 2014).

 Soy milk lacks cholesterol and is low in low saturated fat.
-Unlike whole milk which whole milk which has a much higher amount saturated fat.
-Therefore soy milk it could be a better choice if you have high cholesterol.
-A research study by Stanford School of Medicine, showed that drinking soy milk could lower cholesterol in your body.
-However, like anything keep drink soy milk in moderation because another study indicates eating a large amount of soy products could disrupt the thyroid system.
+Therefore soy milk could be a better choice if you have high cholesterol.
+A research study by Stanford School of Medicine showed that drinking soy milk could lower cholesterol in your body.
+However, like everything, drink soy milk in moderation.
+Because another study indicates consuming a large amount of soy products could disrupt the thyroid system.
 It sounds like the egg debate all over again.

 Essential fatty acids

-Soy milk has numerous benefits since it is prepared naturally to provide a nutritious drink full of essential minerals, vitamins, fibre, and protein (Michaëlsson et al. 2014).
+Soy milk has numerous benefits since it is prepared naturally to provide a nutritious drink full of essential minerals, vitamins, fiber, and protein (Michaëlsson et al. 2014).
 Basically, if you drink soy milk, you’re drinking ground soybeans and water.
-Sure it’s not quite that simple but you get the picture.
+Sure it’s not quite that simple, but you get the picture.
 Also, soy milk may lower your cholesterol, so it’s a healthy alternative to regular milk.
 So if your family has a history of heart disease or high cholesterol, soy milk could be a good option.
-The milk also contains omega- 6 and omega-3 which may reduce the risk of heart disease.
+Soymilk also contains omega- 6 and omega-3 that may reduce the risk of heart disease.
 You may know Omega-3 and Omega-6 as essential fatty acids.
-They are essential for a good reason your body needs them.
+They are called essential fatty acids for a good reason, your body needs them.

-Yes soy milk may had added sugar.
-Unsweetened soy milk could be the healthy option.
+Yes, soy milk may have added sugar.
+Unsweetened soy milk could be the healthier option

-If you are into health and fitness then go for unsweetened soy milk.
-Also if you’re getting a little podgy around the midriff then unsweetened soy milk could be the way to go.
-After all, why ruin the health benefits of soy milk having low calories by adding sugar.
-Needless to say, if you’re vegetarian then losing or maintaining weight may not be a priory.
-However it’s something to consider.
+If you are into health and fitness, then go for unsweetened soy milk.
+Also, if you are getting a little podgy around the midriff, then unsweetened soy milk could be the way to go.
+After all, why ruin the health benefits of soy milk of having low calories by adding sugar.
+Needless to say, if you are vegetarian, then losing or maintaining weight may not be a concern.
+However, it’s something to consider.

 Does soy milk have calcium?